ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Melodipath/3rd Level/The Band Plays On!.md

 		- The amplifier does not need to satisfy the listed conditions to remain in your performance.
 - **Stats**:
 	- 2d8 Sonic Damage from Triggering Damage.
+	- 33% Less Damage Taken from All Damage for Performers.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 11 psyfocus spent above the normal cost for this psycast, the range increases by 5ft.